emanoelxavier/openid2go/openid/README.md

 ## Summary

-A Go package that performs OpenId idtoken validation in order to help you integrated OpenId based authentication to your service API.
+A Go package that performs OpenId idtoken validation in order to help you integrate OpenId based authentication to your service API.

 ## State